Update - September 11, 2020

 It is more important than ever that we maintain the valuable services the Temple provides, especially to our members with the greatest needs.
 We are committed to continuing our longstanding policy of not turning away any individual or family who want to be part of a Jewish community, regardless of their ability to pay.

-If you are able to do so, please consider giving a little bit more than your congregational commitment by becoming a Sustaining Member.
-Contact Derek Hurwitch, Development Director, at email@example.com to discuss how you can help Temple Beth El continue to welcome all those who wish to enter.
+For those who are able to do so, we hope you will give a little bit more than your congregational commitment so that we can welcome all those who wish to enter.

 We thank you for continuing to be a part of our very special Temple Beth El family.
-We will continue to provide updates periodically.
-Please visit tbeboca.org/virtual for many opportunites to learn, sing, schmooze, study Torah and celebrate Shabbat!
+We will continue to provide updates periodically and encourage you to check back on this page for the latest information.
 Wishing you and yours a safe, healthy and relaxing summer.

 Update - May 31, 2020